neogeographica/singleplayer_scripts/browser_integration/README.md

 Because this is a niche extension that requires other system setup to be useful, I'm not putting it on the Chrome web store.
 I'm not even packaging it up, because I encourage you to look into the "chrome_extension" subdirectory here and examine the "background.js" script file that implements the extension.
 Even if you don't know anything about how Chrome extensions work, you can satisfy yourself that this extension doesn't do anything nefarious &mdash; in particular, that it doesn't make any network connections except to do a "fetch" (download) of the thing that you asked to download.
 It will only fetch the URL you clicked on, or a URL that the clicked link redirects to.

+XXX I need to rethink how to present this section, since MV3 workarounds have made the code more weird.

 A couple of things to note in that regard:
 * The first part of the script is my code for performing the download and setting the file extension.
 While it's a little surprising how much is involved with just doing that, you can see that there is only one spot that does an outgoing network request, with "fetch".
 Originally the URL given to "fetch" is the user-selected link (url = info.linkUrl).
 If that returns a redirect to some other URL, subsequent code will set "url" to that new URL and loop back up to try the fetch again.
 * The second part is code for some header processing that is lifted directly from https://github.com/mozilla/pdf.js .
 It purely does data munging, no network access.
 (Why did I cram it into the same file here?
 An upcoming change in Chrome extensions seems to make it more difficult to load an extension from multiple script files, so I'm looking ahead to that.)